ThinkAM/taxi-booking-app-built-with-ionic3-/README.md

 ### NPM Version: 5.6.0

+### Firebase: Create Project With Authentication, Database, Storage, and Hosting

 ### You will need to run the project on a mobile device to view the map.

 ### See Full Tutorial [HERE]()